BraTS/Instructions/README.md

 Github Repo: https://github.com/NVIDIA/nvidia-docker

+We will be using Nvidia-Docker 2 to test containers with GPU support, so please make sure that a call with `docker run --runtime=nvidia ...` works (even though the most recent version of the Docker engine includes native GPU support).

 **Your still need to follow the interface specifications provided above.** Please also submit performance indicators (computation time for the GPU/CPU used in your own tests) and the appropriate `nvidia-docker run`command in addition to the other infos required for a standard Docker implementation (see above).

 If you have additional questions or troubles using NVIDIA-Docker, please contact us via e-mail (see PDF for address).